As an Amazon Associate I earn from qualifying purchases @AMAZON

 How to Add a Quit Finder Option to the Finder

-Related: Apple macOS, how-to, macOS Finder, optimization, software
+Related: Apple macOS, defaults write, How-To, macOS Finder, optimization, software

 When the Mac runs low on memory, you can get some of it back by quitting the Finder (the Finder is what draws your desktop).